Kushal-Chandar/windows-setup/readme.md

 Select apps from appx packages from gui and Click **Save to File** to generate you apps_packeges_base.json and appx_provisioned_packages_base.json

-Fork this repo and clone your fork.
-Once you make changes and push the code to your forked-repo with your configuration.
+Fork this repository and clone your fork.
+Once you make changes and push the code to your forked-repository with your configuration.
 You can setup your windows to your liking with few clicks.

 ## Author